Loughinisland massacre: Documentary

-On 31 August 2018 the PSNI arrested Trevor Birney and Barry McCaffrey, two journalists who researched the event, in connection with the theft of material relating to the Ombudsman's investigation, handling stolen goods, and possible breaches of the Official Secrets Act and data protection laws.
+On 31 August 2018, the PSNI arrested Trevor Birney and Barry McCaffrey, two journalists who researched the event, in connection with the theft of material relating to the Ombudsman's investigation, handling stolen goods, and possible breaches of the Official Secrets Act and data protection laws.
+In December 2024, the Investigatory Powers Tribunal determined PSNI and the Metropolitan police had unlawfully spied on the two journalists, the Met in 2012 and the PSNI in 2013.

 In 2020, the High Court in Belfast found the PSNI had wrongfully raided the homes of Birney and McCaffrey.

 Commemoration

-On the 18th anniversary of the attack, the Republic of Ireland football team again played Italy – this time in Euro 2012 at Poznań, Poland.
-The Irish team wore black armbands during the match, to commemorate those killed while watching the same teams playing 18 years before.
+On the 18th anniversary of the attack, the Republic of Ireland football team again played Italy, this time in Euro 2012 at Poznań, Poland.
+The Irish team wore black armbands during the match to commemorate those killed while watching the same teams playing 18 years before.
 The idea was proposed by the Football Association of Ireland (FAI) and backed by UEFA.
 Some prominent loyalists berated the move.
 South Belfast UDA brigadier Jackie McDonald said that it was "bringing politics into sport" and would lead to "dire repercussions" for football.
 Another leading loyalist, Winston Churchill Rea, also raised concerns about the tribute.
 The victims' families supported the gesture.